samarsinghal/lab-image-security/workshop/content/image-security/08-identifying-users.md

 We have a solution for how you can set the permissions of directories and files so that when a container is run as a random user ID, it can create and/or modify files.
 Time to address the issues arising from the user ID a container runs as not having an entry in the `/etc/passwd` file.

-As we saw, this isn't actually an issue if using `podman run` as it automatically injects an entry into the `/etc/passwd` file when none exists for the user ID the container is run as.
+As we saw, this isn't actually an issue if using `docker run` as it automatically injects an entry into the `/etc/passwd` file when none exists for the user ID the container is run as.
 This is not done when using `docker run` though so we need to cater for that.

 There are two solutions one could use to solve this.